What is a Fashion Style?

 The concept of style was first used in architecture to describe design ways, such as the Ciceronian, Baroque, or Romanesque styles, eventually expanding to describing forms of art and fashion.

-As such, one’s choice for a specific fashion style expresses an intention of depicting a particular character or social role at a given occasion.
+As such, one’s choice of a specific fashion style expresses an intention to depict a particular character or social role at a given occasion.

-According to the book Gothic: Literary Sources and Interpretations Through Eight Centuries, the ‘Gothic’ style originated from the idea that the destroyers of the Roman Empire looked and behaved in barbaric ways.
+According to the book Gothic: Literary Sources and Interpretations Through Eight Centuries, the Gothic style originated from the idea that the Roman Empire’s destroyers looked and behaved barbarically.

 According to Otto Kurz, the ‘Baroque’ style, meaning ‘bizarre’ or ‘absurd,’ resulted in a conflation of miscellaneous expressions.